What kind of permits might I need

 Do I need a permit for a fence?

 No you do not need a permit for a fence in Barre Town.
 We do suggest a few common sense approaches to installing a fence.
 First, be certain to know where the property line is.
 Second, leave a little room between the fence and the property line, we suggest the length of a lawn mower.
-Its never a bad idea to let your neighbor know what your doing or at least let them know you didn't put the fence on the property line and that you intend to maintain that space.
+Its never a bad idea to let your neighbor know what you’re doing or at least let them know you didn't put the fence on the property line and that you intend to maintain that space.

 Do I need a permit for siding or roofing or if I'm replacing an existing structure?